TamNorth/tea-news/README.md

 ![Tuse Screen Shot](/public/images/Site_demo.png)

-Tea News is a mock-up news server, made in order to practice developing CRUD functionality in the back- and front-end.
+Tea News is a mock-up news server, created in order to practice developing CRUD functionality in the back- and front-end.
 Features include:

-- A homepage feed containing article cards
+- A homepage feed containing article cards with some metadata
-- Sorting the feed by date, comment count or number of votes, in ascending or descending order
+- Options to sort the feed by date, comment count or number of votes, in ascending or descending order
-- Filter the feed by topic
+- Options to filter the feed by topic
-- Vote on articles, and see the vote count change accordingly
+- Voting on articles, with instant feed-back
-- Comment on articles
+- Commenting on articles
-- Delete comments that belong to your user account
+- Deleting comments that belong to your user account
+- A responsive interface with helpful error handling

 Please note, some aspects of the site are placeholders or for demonstration purposes only, such as: